pypa/packaging.python.org/source/distributing.rst

 Register your project
 ---------------------

-Next, you need to register your project.
+Next, if this is the first release, you currently need to explicitly register your project prior to uploading.

 There are three ways to do this:

 1. Use `the form on the PyPI website
    <https://pypi.python.org/pypi?%3Aaction=submit_form>`_, to upload your